Language: Deutsch English

 End Sub

-This way of emailintegration is very easy to use and offers the developer almost full control over any common property of the mail that is to be created without having to bother about mail-configuration settings on of the target environment of his application.
+This way of email integration is very easy to use and offers the developer almost full control over every common property of the mail that is to be created without having to bother about mail-configuration settings on of the target environment of his application.

 Obviously this approach has a tremendous limitation.
-It requires MS Outlook to be installed on every Workstation where the mail-functionality is intended to be used. - Before you ask: No, Microsoft Outlook Express will not work!
+It requires Microsoft Outlook to be installed on every workstation where the email functionality is intended to be used. - Before you ask: No, Microsoft Outlook Express will not work!

 Furthermore, with quite similar code as the sample above, many malicious internet-worms and viruses have spread through the web and wreaked havoc upon many naive and uncautious users' data.
-To prevent this happening again, MS has reduced the automation-features of MS Outlook with updates and securityfixes to a point somewhere near total uselessness.
-With these "fixes" installed the users has to confirm any access to his Outlook-Addressbook and any attempt to send email by an automation-process.
-Once confirmed that process may access these auotmation-features for a short period of time.
+To prevent this happening again, Microsoft has reduced the automation features of MS Outlook with updates and security fixes to a point near uselessness.
+With these "fixes" installed the users has to confirm any access to his Outlook address book and any attempt to send email by an automation process.
+Once confirmed that process may access these auotmation features for a short period of time.

 Back to the TOC